maxwellurman/Bayes-Macro-Regime-Detection/README.md

 P(X_{i,t}=\text{High} \mid S_t=K)
 \end{bmatrix}$$

+### The Baum-Welch Algorithm
-The Baum-Welch algorithm is an expectation maximization algorithm used to train HMM's by iteratively updating the transition and emission matrices and initial state distribution to maximize the likelihood of a set of observed sequences when hidden states are unobserved.
+- The Baum-Welch algorithm is an expectation maximization algorithm used to train HMM's by iteratively updating the transition and emission matrices and initial state distribution to maximize the likelihood of a set of observed sequences when hidden states are unobserved.

+- Therefore, rather than set a fixed initial state distribution, transition matrix, and emission matrices, the model learns these from the data.

+- The number of hidden states is set, not learned by the algorithm.

+- The algorithm has several steps.
+Without getting into all the details, we instead highlight what is being maximized:

+The Baum-Welch algorithm estimates the model parameters

+$$\theta = \{\boldsymbol{\pi}, \mathbf{A}, \mathbf{B}\}$$

+by iteratively maximizing the likelihood of the observed data:

+$$\theta^*=\arg\max_{\theta}P(X_{1:T} \mid \theta)$$

+- To start the algorithm, the initial state distribution, transition matrix, and emission matrices need to be initialized.
+The final results are influences by the initialization, so we run the algorithm 25 times and select the output with the highest likelihood.

 ## Results for Methodology No. 1: Discrete Emissions
-What did you find?
+### What does an example output look

 ## Methodology No. 2: Continuous Emissions
 What model/algorithm are you using?